 Vherakh's Raiders fought their way to the base and prepared to escort an evacuation flight.
 As the evacuation transports signaled that they were almost ready to undock, the hulking form of an Imperial Navy Prophecy-class battlecruiser exited warp within weapons range of the outpost.
 The only way to clear a safe window for the evacuation ships would be for the raiders to somehow destroy this powerful warship.
 After a pitched battle, in which many of the Raiders sold their lives dearly, the rebels managed to destroy the battlecruiser.

 As the enemy warship began to explode, the evacuation transports took the opportunity to undock and warp to safety before the Imperial Forces regrouped.
-Had the raiders not been successful in holding off the Imperial Navy, the capture of this Auner base might have provided the Amarr 7th fleet with advance intelligence about several planned raids.
-The successful evacuation also enabled several important leaders of the Rebellion to escape capture, including Clan Chiefs Idrald Rutuver and Jongar Evingod.
+Had the raiders not been successful in holding off the Imperial Navy, the capture of this Auner base might have provided the Amarr 7th fleet with advance intelligence about several planned raids as well as the capture of several important leaders of the Rebellion including Clan Chiefs Idrald Rutuver and Jongar Evingod.
 This battle cemented the reputation of Vherakh's Raiders as one of the truly elite units of the Great Rebellion and is considered by many historians to be a key inflection point in the conflict.